EHS TESTING

 The District Office offers to pay for ONE (1) test throughout a student's high school career.
 A student wanting to use the District Waiver must inform the Testing Secretary for tracking purposes.

-The District Waiver can be used for either the:
+The District Waiver can be used once for the SAT.

 -